MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

     ![VS Code WSL Remote indicator](../media/vscode-remote-indicator.png)

-4. From the VS Code command pallette (Ctrl + Shift + P), enter: **Dev Containers: Reopen in Container** as we are using a folder already opened using the WSL extension.
-Alternativly use **Dev Containers: Open Folder in Container...** to choose a WSL folder using the local `\\wsl$` share (from the Windows side).
+4. From the VS Code command palette (Ctrl + Shift + P), enter: **Dev Containers: Reopen in Container** as we are using a folder already opened using the WSL extension.
+Alternatively, use **Dev Containers: Open Folder in Container...** to choose a WSL folder using the local `\\wsl$` share (from the Windows side).
 See the Visual Studio Code [Quick start: Open an existing folder in a container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) for more details.
 If these commands don't display as you begin to type, check to ensure that you've installed the Dev Containers extension linked above.

     ![VS Code Dev Containers command](../media/docker-extension.png)